Mark your calendar

 Mission

-The overarching objective of the Cancer Targeting and Therapeutics (CTT) program at the University of Florida Health Cancer Center is to accelerate discovery, development and clinical translation of targeted small molecule and bio-therapies.
+The overarching objective of the Cancer Targeting and Therapeutics (CTT) program at the UF Health Cancer Institute is to accelerate discovery, development and clinical translation of targeted small molecule and bio-therapies.

 It is implemented by disease group-focused mini-retreats, program meetings and IIT Think Tank (i2T3)-mediated structured facilitation of the translation of discoveries ranging from high-throughput screening initiatives for identification of new therapies for effective and efficient translation into clinical trials.

 In this way, translation of CTT discoveries is systematically facilitated across all programs.
 Candidate discoveries for clinical development are evaluated by the associate directors for translation & innovation in collaboration with research program leaders for basic, population and clinical research.
-Concept to trial development is facilitated using i2T3 resources and CROs, which include relevant stakeholders (e.g., researchers, center leadership, Citizen Scientists), statistical expertise (BCB-SR), representative populations (COE and PED), trainees (CaRTEC) and key regulatory experience (e.g., FDA IND/IDE application).
+Concept to trial development is facilitated using IIT Think Tank resources and CRO resources, which include relevant stakeholders (e.g., researchers, institute leadership, Community Scientists), statistical expertise (BCB-SR), representative populations (COE), trainees (CTEP) and key regulatory experience (e.g., FDA IND/IDE application).

 Aims